 Sustaining and enhancing the spiritual health and vitality of our churches is a priority in the New York Conference.
 Our mission is to equip, resource, and strengthen our congregations in the New York Conference in their ministries as they evolve, move, and develop in the courses of their spiritual lives.
 Whether a New Church Start or a longtime congregation in need of revitalization, we offer the following programs and resources to assist our congregations in the effectiveness of their ministries now and in the future.

-Our MINISTRY VITALITY CLUSTERS are an opportunity for clergy and lay leaders to do transformational ministry work through a leadership summit and monthly meetings with expert coaches.
+- Ministry Vitality Clusters are an opportunity for clergy and lay leaders to do transformational ministry work through a leadership summit and monthly meetings with expert coaches.
 We offer these clusters in partnership with The Epicenter Group, which is headed by Paul Nixon, author of I Refuse to Lead a Dying Church.
 Monthly meetings of clergy and quarterly gatherings of lay leaders assist church leaders in selecting, planning and achieving ministry goals for the vitality of their congregations.
 An important benefit of these clusters for pastors is a clergy group creating strong relationships through fellowship, mutual sharing, and accountability.
-The annual cost of these clusters ranges from $1,200-$1,500/year depending on the number of participating churches.
-Half of this cost is subsidized by the New York Conference.
-Pastors also receive Continuing Education Units (CEU’s) for their participation in these clusters.
-The 2013-14 year will begin in July 2013.
-For “”Frequently Asked Questions” concerning the Ministry Vitality Clusters, please click here.
+The annual cost of these clusters ranges from $1,500-$1,800/year depending on the number of participating churches, and the Conference has often subsidized a portion of this cost.
+Authorized Ministers also receive Continuing Education Units (CEU’s) for their participation.
+For further information concerning the Ministry Vitality Clusters, please contact the Associate Conference Minister for Congregational Development by clicking here.

 Congregational Consultants and Training

-We have a group of experienced ministers who can provide a short term consultation or longer term coaching to your congregation in areas such as Spiritual Formation, Discipleship, Safe Church Training, Strategic Planning, Church Revitalization, and Organizational planning, .
-We can connect them to you, and they can do this work with your congregation at a nominal cost.
-For more information please contact the Associate Conference Minister for Congregational Development, Rev. Freeman Palmer.
+We have a group of experienced ministers who can provide a short term consultation or longer term coaching to your congregation in areas such as Spiritual Formation, Discipleship, Safe Church Training, Strategic Planning, Church Revitalization, and Organizational planning, We can connect them to you, and they can do this work with your congregation at a nominal cost.
+For more information please contact the Associate Conference Minister for Congregational Development by clicking here

-The Associate Conference Minister can offer several one-two hour workshops that can be offered to your leaders and/or congregation in the following areas:
+The Associate Conference Minister for Congregational Development can offer several one-two hour workshops that can be offered to your leaders and/or congregation in the following areas:

 - Marks of Vital Congregations – a summary of a recent survey that describes characteristics of vital UCC congregations and implications for your church ministry